jquery/learn.jquery.com/page/using-jquery-core/manipulating-elements.md

 });
 ```

-Note that the attributes object in the second argument above, the property name class is quoted, although the property names `text` and `href` are not.
+Note that the attributes object in the second argument above, the property name class is quoted, although the property names `html` and `href` are not.
 Property names generally do not need to be quoted unless they are [reserved words](/javascript-101/reserved-words/) (as `class` is in this case).

 When you create a new element, it is not immediately added to the page.
 There are several ways to add an element to the page once it's been created.